BOCK-AI/BAVT/README.md

 1.  **Clone the Repository and switch branch**

     *FOR WINDOWS:*
     It is easier for Linux users to use Git than Windows users.
+Thus, I suggest downloading zip and extracting the contents into te BAVT folder we will create below.
     To Create a BAVT folder: (only first time)
     ```
     cd C:/carla_0.9.15/PythonAPI/examples